Thompson Sampling in Function Spaces via Neural Operators: Experiments

 \subsection{Algorithms}

 We compare NOTS against a series of GP-based and neural network BO algorithms modeling directly the mapping from function-valued inputs $\infun\in\infspace$ (discretized over regular grid) to the scalar-valued functional evaluations $\objective(\nnop_*(\infun))$, besides a trivial random search (RS) baseline.
-NOTS is implemented with standard and spherical FNOs, following recommended settings for these datasets \citep{kossaifi2024neural}.
-We first implemented BO with a 3-layer infinite-width ReLU Bayesian neural network (BNN) model, represented as a GP with the equivalent kernel.
-We followed the results of \citet{Li2024bnnbo}, which showed that these models lead to optimal results in high-dimensional settings across other BNN models.
-Two versions of these framework are in our results, one with log-expected improvement, given its established competitive performance \citep{Ament2023}, simply denoted as ``BO'' in our plots, and one with Thompson sampling (GP-TS) \citep{Russo2016}.
-As our experiments are over finite domains, sampling from a GP boils down to sampling from a multivariate normal distribution.
-Next, we evaluated a version Bayesian functional optimization (BFO) by encoding input functions in a reproducing kernel Hilbert space (RKHS) via their minimum-norm interpolant and using a squared-exponent kernel over functions which takes advantage of the RKHS structure as in the original BFO \citep{Vien2018}.
+NOTS is implemented with standard and spherical FNOs \citep{bonev2023spherical}, following default library settings for these PDEs \citep{kossaifi2024neural}.
+We first implemented BO with a 3-layer infinite-width ReLU Bayesian neural network (BNN) model, represented as a GP with the corresponding conjugate kernel.
+According to \citet{Li2024bnnbo}, these models can achieve optimal performance in high-dimensional settings when compared to other BNN methods.
+Two versions of this framework are in our experiments, one with log-expected improvement, given its well established competitive performance \citep{Ament2023}, simply denoted as ``BO'' in our plots, and one with Thompson sampling (GP-TS) \citep{Russo2016}.
+As our experiments are over finite domains, sampling from a scalar GP boils down to sampling from a multivariate normal distribution.
+Next, we evaluated a version of Bayesian functional optimization (BFO) by encoding input functions in a reproducing kernel Hilbert space (RKHS) via their minimum-norm interpolant and using a squared-exponential kernel over functions which takes advantage of the RKHS structure as in the original BFO \citep{Vien2018}.
 Lastly, we evaluated sample-then-optimize neural Thompson sampling (STO-NTS), training a 2-layer 256-width fully connected neural network with a regularized least-squares loss \citep{Dai2022sto}.

-\subsection{PDE Benchmarks}
+\subsection{PDE benchmarks}